Developing the Community First Choice Program in New York

 Grant ID: 12-01343

 Outcomes and Lessons Learned: Running into Legislative Roadblocks

-Under the original scope of this grant, NYAIL and CDR planned to advise and provide technical assistance to the State and other stakeholders on developing the CFC program, as well as produce real-time analysis about its implementation and actionable recommendations to improve the program.
-NYAIL would also identify barriers and successes encountered by the State, health plans, and key providers in the delivery of CFC-covered services.
-After the adoption of CFC in New York, both organizations planned to educate health plans about effective implementation and how to ensure plan networks included the right community-based providers.
-Finally, NYAIL and CDR would work with independent living centers throughout the State to inform providers, consumer advocates, and potential beneficiaries about this new option.
+Originally, NYAIL and CDR planned to advise and provide technical assistance to the State and other stakeholders on developing the CFC program, as well as produce real-time analysis about its implementation and actionable recommendations to improve the program.
+Both organizations planned to educate health plans about effective implementation and how to ensure plan networks included the right community-based providers.
+NYAIL and CDR would also work with independent living centers throughout the State to inform providers, consumer advocates, and potential beneficiaries about this new option.
+Finally, NYAIL would identify barriers and successes encountered by the State, health plans, and key providers in the delivery of CFC-covered services.
+The project was significantly delayed, however, once it became clear that a statutory change would be needed to obtain the federal approval needed for CFC implementation in New York State.
+The timing of political support became an obstacle.
+In 2014, the State Senate

 Although the legislative delay put on hold NYAIL’s implementation work, it achieved the following outcomes: